abcjs-music/abcjs-vscode/README.md

 # abcjs-vscode

-This is the Abc music notation extension using abcjs library.
+This is an editor for the ABC music notation, utilizing [abcjs](https://abcjs.net/) library.

+ABC notation is the "Markdown for music".
+Learn more at https://abcnotation.com/.

 Available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=alensiljak.abcjs-vscode) or through the Extensions panel in VS Code.